What are KidsTime Workshops?

 • Make new friends and share knowledge and experiences

-• Get helpful information about mental illness and ask questions
+• Get helpful information about mental health and ask questions

 • Explore myths and fears about mental ill health, and combat stigma